UK Tech Hubs: East Anglia

 The group also has a number of sister organisations.
 Those further down the coast can benefit from the Sync Ipswich meetup group, which assembles at the Ipswich Waterfront Innovation Centre.
 There’s also Sync DevelopHER which is a Norwich-based meetup group aiming to “promote gender equality in the technology industry”.
 As well as regular events, the group runs the annual Sync DevelopHER Awards, honouring the achievements of women in the region’s tech scene.

-Sector spotlight: Agri-Tech
+East Anglia spotlight: Agri-Tech

 East Anglia is one of the most fertile regions of the country, with much of the UK’s food produced here.
 Combined with the East’s tech prowess, it’s unsurprising that the region is home to a number of Agri-Tech businesses.